RTippin/messenger/docs/ChatBots.md

 ---

-### Authorization
+### Bot Package Authorization
-- To authorize the end user to install your package in a thread, you must define the `authorize()` method and return boolean.
+- To authorize the end user to install your package in a thread, you must define the `public authorize()` method and return boolean.
 - This method will be called during the http request cycle, giving you access to the current auth/session/etc.
 - If the end user is unauthorized, the package will be hidden from appearing in the available packages list while viewing packages to install.
+- `BotActionHandler`'s listed to install that are flagged to authorize, and fail authorization for the end user, will be ignored.

 **Example**